 Within the automotive industry, the motorsports sector will be the primary users of 3D-printed titanium parts.
 At present the value of the titanium consumed is tiny.
 However, by 2019, the value of titanium consumed by the automotive sector will exceed $10 million and by 2024 it will be close to $50 million.
 Throughout the period we expect to see titanium demand within the automotive sector come mostly from continued use for high-performance parts in racing vehicles.
 By 2024, the automotive is expected to utilize 103 metric tons in annual demand of titanium and titanium alloys powders.Continue Reading

-- Opportunities for Additive Manufacturing in Aerospace 2017 - Civil Aviation: An Opportunity Analysis and Ten-Year Forecast
+- Ceramics Additive Manufacturing for Production Parts: An Opportunity Analysis and Ten-Year Forecast

-- Bioprinting Markets: Materials, Equipment and Applications – 2017 to 2027: An Opportunity Analysis and Ten-Year Forecast
+- Additive Manufacturing for Space Industry Applications – From Earth to Orbit and Beyond: An Opportunity Analysis and Ten-Year Forecast